 Listen to the Teacher!

 I like to keep things simple.
 There are no extra points for over-complicating legal matters.
-One of my general themes is “don’t make shit harder than it needs to be.”
+One of my general themes is “don’t make it harder than it needs to be.”

 When thinking about legal strategy, it is very easy to get lost digging through thousands of pages of statutes, case law, and countless secondary sources looking for that elusive strategy.
 True, you do have to know all of that stuff and there really is no way to get around that.
 But, that’s not really keeping things simple, is it?
 The way to keep things simple is to first look to alternative sources.